Nelson-Atkins Museum of Art – Kansas City

-The thirteen section is the 22-acre Donald J. Hall sculpture park in which works by contemporary artists such as Henry Moore, Mark Di Suvero, Alexander Calder, and Tony Cragg, among others.
+The thirteenth section is the 22-acre Donald J. Hall sculpture park in which works by contemporary artists such as Henry Moore, Mark Di Suvero, Alexander Calder, and Tony Cragg, among others.

-Pieces in the Nelson-Atkins Museum’s painting collection includes masterpieces by El Greco, Rembrandt van Rjin, Bronzino, Caravaggio, Claude Monet, Edgard Degas, Thomas Cole, John Singer Sargent, Marcel Duchamp, Juan Gris, Wassily Kandinsky, Jackson Pollock, Georgia O’Keeffe, Willem de Kooning, Andy Warhol, and Robert Raushenberg.
+Pieces in the Nelson-Atkins Museum’s painting collection includes masterpieces by El Greco, Rembrandt van Rijn, Bronzino, Caravaggio, Claude Monet, Edgard Degas, Thomas Cole, John Singer Sargent, Marcel Duchamp, Juan Gris, Wassily Kandinsky, Jackson Pollock, Georgia O’Keeffe, Willem de Kooning, Andy Warhol, and Robert Rauschenberg.

 The sculpture collection comprises works dating from antiquity to the present, from remarkable ancient-Egyptian pieces to modern and contemporary works by artists such as Constantin Brancusi, Alberto Giacometti, Isamu Noguchi, Donald Judd, and Anish Kapoor.

-Objects in the design and decorative arts collection includes American and European furniture, pottery, arms and armor, glass objects and silvers dating from the Middle Ages to the 21st century.
+Objects in the design and decorative art collection include American and European furniture, pottery, arms and armor, glass objects and silvers dating from the Middle Ages to the 21st century.